sakhileb/hackernews/README.md

 # hackernews
- A neat hacker news clone
+ A neat hacker news clone build for an Assessment.

+# Usage:
+- Clone to local machine
+-